-- Switch and Background Channel for a DMZ - this choice is used on when installing a DMZ Server.
-For design and configuration steps, please refer to the Implementing Tachyon for Internet-facing Tachyon Agents page.
+- DMZ Server - this choice is used on when installing a DMZ Server.
+For design and configuration steps, please refer to the Implementing a Tachyon DMZ Server page.

 The number of devices you need to support influences the number of Switches and Response Stacks you will need, and their server specifications.
 Each Switch can handle up to 50000 devices, and you can have up to five Switches on a single Response Stack server, handling a maximum of 250000 devices.

 For guidance on server sizing of on-premises and cloud based servers, supported server platforms, and software requirements, please refer to the Requirements page.